Federal Employees Discuss the Ethics of Sticking It Out With Trump’s Government

 The only thing that was really a blow to my work was a ruling on a pesticide that is still used in certain instances.
 It primarily affects brain development in children.
 Pruitt came out and said they’d made a final ruling that they would not ban it completely.
 It’s devastating to me.

 Some days I feel like it’s my duty to stay.
 I talk to other people in the agency, and friends outside of it, who say, You’re someone who cares.
 You have to stay.
 If you leave, they win, and they’re not going to fill your position with somebody who is as passionate about the work.
-I talk with coworkers about it, and we try to think of ways we can stick it out.
+I talk with co-workers about it, and we try to think of ways we can stick it out.
 But when I have to do something like defend the agency’s position on this pesticide decision, I really take it to heart.
 It’s eating me up inside.

 My perspective goes up and down, but it’s been pretty despairing for the last two months.
-That signing of the executive order to look at rolling back different climate-change regulations — the one they did at the EPA with the coal-miners on stage — that was really bad.
+That signing of the executive order to look at rolling back different climate-change regulations — the one they did at the EPA with the coal miners on stage — that was really bad.
 And we all watched that together.
 Anytime there’s a big visit from a president or anyone like that to the EPA offices, it’s broadcast to the big conference rooms in all the offices.
 So we were invited to go and view this.
 I went, and it was pretty painful.
 There was a little booing.
 It was mostly silence.
 There were people silently giving the finger, but nobody was shouting obscenities.
 Maybe whispering them.

 It’s only going to get worse, I think, as they put more political appointees at the regional headquarters.
 We’re just not optimistic at all.
 Some people say, Oh, none of it’s really going to happen; the budget cuts aren’t going to be that bad; he’ll get impeached.
 But I don’t think so.
 I think we’re in for at least four years of this.
-Plus I’m in the prime of my career, and to waste four years of it is not something I’m interested in doing.
+Plus, I’m in the prime of my career, and to waste four years of it is not something I’m interested in doing.

 Kind of surprisingly, nobody has said, “I can’t take it,” and left.
 A lot of us are looking, but we want to stick it out as long as we can — in the hope that, I don’t know, something changes.
 However, what I’ve discovered in looking at new jobs is that our skills are not easily transferable outside of government agencies.
 The way you progress here is a little bit different.
 I really love my job, and I thought I would just stay.
 But now that I’ve started interviewing for stuff, it just feels like, if I don’t really sell myself and get out sooner rather than later, I might be stuck.